marubon/imgautopt/README.md

 	export PATH=${PATH}:<FULL PATH OF YOUR CHOSEN DIRECTORY>

-Imgautopt resizes and compresses images in current directory based on specified resampling width, so you have to move current directory to a directory including target images.
+In the beginning you have to move current directory to a directory including target images because the script resizes and compresses images in current directory based on specified resampling width.
+Next execute imgautopt with resampling width.
+The script outputs resized and compressed images to "./output" directory.

 	$ cd <directory contains target images>
     $ imgautopt <resampling width>

-The script outputs resized and compressed images to "./output" directory.

 ## Log